awto/effectfuljs/README.md

 ## Known major limitations

- * ES6 supper just replaced with `Object.getPrototypeOf(this)` and `call` for static methods, this is enough for most applications, if it is not, transpile classes with babel before effectful pass.
+ * ES6 supper just replaced with `Object.getPrototypeOf(...)` and `call`,
+   this is enough for most applications.
+If it is not, transpile classes with babel before effectful pass.
 No plans to fix this for now.
- * Closure captured variables are always handled by reference.
-Compiler tries to handle only variables by value.
+ * In parameter's threading mode closure captured variables are always handled by reference.
+   Compiler tries to handle only
+   variables by value.
 All mutating operation like `Array::push` or object's field setting are still visible in other control threads.
 Closure capturing variables semantically are nothing but object's field.
 So they are references now too.
    But there are short term plans to track even mutating updates soon.
  * setters/getters and constructors cannot be effectful now, may be changed in near future after effectful's object referrences are implemented
+ * eval/Function construction from string doesn't work, no plans to implement it.
+ * works only for "strict mode"

 ## LICENSE